Dragon Quest III: Legacy

-The male protagonist from this installment, Erdrick, appears in the Japan-exclusive mobile game Dragon Quest Rivals.
-Erdrick also appears as a guest character in the 2018 crossover fighting game Super Smash Bros.
-Ultimate via DLC and is fully voiced for the first time by Nobuyuki Hiyama.
+The male Hero from this installment appears in the Japan-exclusive mobile game Dragon Quest Rivals.
+He also appears as a guest character in the 2018 crossover fighting game Super Smash Bros.
+Ultimate via DLC and is officially voiced for the first time by Nobuyuki Hiyama.
+The game's director, Masahiro Sakurai, explained that the Hero's inclusion was originally meant to include just the two protagonists from Dragon Quest III and Dragon Quest XI, but the number would ultimately be doubled to four, including the protagonists from Dragon Quest IV and Dragon Quest VIII.